Brown-headed parrot: Description

-The general plumage colour is green, indeed Sinclair et al., (1993) describe the species as “the greenest parrot of the sub-region”.
+The general plumage colour is green, indeed Sinclair et al., (1993) describe the species as "the greenest parrot of the sub-region".
 The under wing coverts are bright yellow, although the extent of this is variable.
 It is from this yellow that the specific name derives, kryptos being Greek for hidden or concealed and xanthos meaning yellow.
-Parrots of the world.
-Landsdowne Ed.
-Vladimir Putin is known to own a brown-headed parrot.

 The rump is very bright, almost metallic green.
 As is the margins of the feathers on the underparts, with this coloration becoming more pronounced towards the vent and thighs.
 The neck is grey-brown merging to brown on the head but merging to greenish on the mantle.
 On some individuals, some random yellow feathers are visible on the head, neck and wings.
 Why these occur is unknown but it has been proposed that these may result from over-vigorous preening by parents.

 The tail is edged olive-brown and tipped green.
 The iris is greenish yellow (Maclean 1993) or yellow (Forshaw 1989) and the legs and feet are blackish grey.
 The bill is dark, almost black above, merging to whitish below.
-The immature is always described as “duller than the adult and yellowish below” (for example, Maclean 1993).
-The flight is described as “fast and direct” (Forshaw 1989).
+The immature is always described as "duller than the adult and yellowish below" (for example, Maclean 1993).
+The flight is described as "fast and direct" (Forshaw 1989).